Colon Cancer Treatment

 We also offer:

-• HIPEC surgery, which can help if you have advanced colon cancer.
-Surgeons remove tumors, then place chemotherapy inside the belly.
+- HIPEC surgery, which can help if cancer spreads to the abdominal lining and leads to a condition called peritoneal surface malignancies.
+Surgeons remove tumors, then place chemotherapy medication inside the abdominal cavity.

 Chemotherapy